Thomas Baker (Alaska politician)

-Thomas C. Baker (Iñupiaq: Ikaaq; born 1995) is an American politician from Alaska who represented District 40 in the Alaska House of Representatives from November 2023 to January 2025.
+Thomas C. Baker (Iñupiaq: Ikaaq; born 1995) is an American Iñupiat politician from Alaska who represented District 40 in the Alaska House of Representatives from November 2023 to January 2025.

 Early life and education

 Baker was born in Kotzebue, Alaska in 1995.
 He is the son of lobbyist Andy Baker and the nephew of 2011 Iditarod winner John Baker.
 He graduated from Kotzebue High School in 2013, going on to obtain a bachelor's degree in English from Dartmouth College in 2017.

 Early career

+At the time of his appointment to the House, Baker was chair of the regional advisory council for the Federal Subsistence Board and working as a construction manager for the Kikiktagruk Inupiat Corporation.

+Political career

 Baker has served on the Kotzebue city and tribal councils.
 In 2020, he unsuccessfully ran for the state senate against incumbent Donny Olson.
-At the time of his appointment to the House, Baker was chair of the regional advisory council for the Federal Subsistence Board and working as a construction manager for the Kikiktagruk Inupiat Corporation.

-Legislative career
+Alaska House of Representatives

 Baker was appointed on November 8, 2023 by governor Mike Dunleavy to fill the vacancy created by the resignation of Josiah Patkotak, who left the House after being elected as mayor of the North Slope Borough.
 On November 13, Baker was sworn in after being confirmed by House Republicans.